weichen-liao/Qard_lwc/README.md

 # Qard_lwc
 This is the case study project of Qard

-Objectibe: With the attached PDF (test1.pdf), implement a way to extract tokens representing companies out of it.
+Objective: With the attached PDF (test1.pdf), implement a way to extract tokens representing companies out of it.
 We want to use spark with pyspark (on the local machine) for the execution framework

 If you wish to see the result, check Qard_Case_Study_SparkOCR+SpacyNER_CamembertNER.ipynb, the implementation is there